 This course demystifies the process of writing for the screen and encourages students to find their unique dramatic voice by writing an original script.
 Students analyze principles of dramatic storytelling and current dramas at the script level.
 Using story editing exercises, students learn how to structure a story, build dramatic tension and craft moving characters.
 By the end of the course, students develop an appreciation of the nature and purpose of drama.
 Antirequisite: BDC941, RTA941.
-1 Credit web with an emphasis on sketches and sitcoms.
-Students take part in story editing exercises, designed to simulate industry practices.
+1 Credit practices.
 This course's key goal is to develop students' creative and comic voice in their writing.
 Antirequisite: BDC943, RTA943.
 1 Credit